klee30810/klee30810/README.md

 # Kyungmin Lee (Kevin, 李暻旻, 이경민)

-## 👨‍💻 Production Engineer, Data Engineer, Full of Curiosity 👨‍💻
+## 👨‍💻 Battery Researcher, Production Engineer, Data Engineer, Full of Curiosity 👨‍💻

 😀 Leonardo Da Vinci's studies in science and engineering are sometimes considered as impressive and innovative as his artistic work.
 These studies were **recorded in 13,000 pages of notes and drawings**, which fuse art and natural philosophy (the forerunner of modern science).
 They were **made and maintained daily throughout Leonardo's life and travels, as he made continual observations of the world around him.**  -  (Retrieved from Wikipedia "Leonardo Da Vinci") 😃